The Top 8 Instant Messaging Apps for Business in 2025

 Microsoft Teams — Best for Microsoft 365 users

-Microsoft Teams is a well-known instant messaging app and collaboration platform integrated into Microsoft 365.
+Microsoft Teams is a well-known enterprise instant messaging solution integrated into Microsoft 365, with features such as:

 • Messaging